Home How-to How to use Safari Highlights in macOS Sequoia

 Safari Highlights is a new feature in macOS Sequoia, iOS 18, and iPadOS 18 that can retrieve essential details from web pages and organize them in one place for easy access.
 Apple says that Safari Highlights uses machine learning to scan a web page and pull up information like directions, summaries, and quick links to learn more about people, music, movies, or TV shows.

-As of now, Apple hasn’t revealed much information about how Safari Highlights works other than that it uses machine learning to detect and highlight relevant information on web pages in Safari.
+As I already mentioned, Safari Highlights uses machine learning to detect and highlight relevant information on Safari web pages.

 As per a previous report from folks at Apple Insider, Safari Highlights might be based on Apple’s Project Blackpearl.
 It was revealed that this project was about an experimental AI tool capable of generating summaries as long as three sentences, which coincides with what we’ve seen so far.